 Welcome to my homeschool journey!
 I am Liza.
 I am a homeschool mother of 6 children.
 My homeschool journey began in 2008, when my oldest child turned 3.

+I started this blog to share my thoughts and ideas about eclectic homeschooling.
 My hope is that what I share can help you find inspiration and confidence on your own homeschooling journey.

 I also run a sister site called Homeschool State Laws where you can read about your state’s homeschool law and regulations.